“Mentally” Getting Out Of The House

 From my end, I can offer some tips for foot care items and gear you’ll need to pack.
 To help you get started, I’ve prepared a list of categories and products you can consider adding to your gear and kit.
 You can download the list here.

-Try and make the most of the extra time you have on your hands.
+Now is the time to get yourself prepared for getting out of the house, finally.
+Make the most of this extra time on your hands.
 Reminisce over previous trips; plan your next outdoor adventure; upskill and educate yourself; and restock your medical kits.